FarronF/limerick-council-meetings/meetings/2020/01/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th December 2019.md

 Meeting to consider the second Chief Executives Report with a view to making the Local

 Area Plan.
-Councillor Keary advised he wished to abstain from the proposal as he--- 3
+Councillor Keary advised he wished to abstain from the proposal as he
+---
+3

 expressed concern with the amount of variants in relation to flood risk assessments